 In one episode of Leverage, Eliot and Hardison do RPS.
 Haridson loses twice, to which Eliot replies that he has a tell.

-Supernatural: Sam and Dean often use Rock-Paper-Scissors to decide which of them will do something unpleasant or dangerous (like crawling into an vent shaft to find signs of a creature) — except Sam, knowing Dean, plays strategically and usually wins.
-In one episode Dean wins, which turns out to be a clue that they're in an alternate timeline.
+Supernatural: Sam and Dean often use Rock-Paper-Scissors to decide which of them will do something unpleasant or dangerous (like crawling into a vent shaft to find signs of a creature)—except Sam, knowing Dean, plays strategically and usually wins.
+In one episode, Dean wins, which turns out to be a clue that they're in an alternate timeline.

 Done in an episode of NCIS between Tony and Ziva.
 In one episode, it's to decide who was going to keep the map and do the navigation in the woods.
 Tony wins, but start walking in the wrong direction.